Categories

 Epilepsy Support Groups

-Description: Open forum for anyone who has epilepsy or loves someone with epilepsy.
+Description: The Epilepsy Community Support Group is open for anyone who has epilepsy or loves someone with epilepsy.
+The Teen Support Group is open to teens ages 14–17.
 There will be discussion, information sharing and peer support, mixed with occasional guest speakers.

 When: 1st Thursday of every month